|10:00||Introduction and welcome||Mike Robinson, Chief Executive, British Safety Council|

 The importance of top management leadership

 Organisations around the world are currently going through unprecedented change and during this time of change there is still much to do from a health, safety and wellbeing perspective.
 In order for change to happen though, cultures and attitudes need to change too, which means that leaders need to recognise and commit to the required changes and then embed this new thinking throughout every area of business and maybe even society.
-Hear from Dr. Waddah S. Ghanem and get involved in the debate about how top management leadership and worker participation in health, safety and wellbeing strategies will be key.
+Get involved in the debate about how top management leadership and worker participation in health, safety and wellbeing strategies will be key.
 Hear the latest thinking that you can use to develop strategies within your business.

 Preparing for the future workplace